Research-Division/policy-rules-database/tests/README.md

 To test the functions:

-1. Run the script named `BenefitsCalculator_Unittest.R`
+1. Navigate to the `policy-rules-database/tests` directory
-2. Open the file `run_tests.R` directly from the folder named tests
+2. Run the script named `BenefitsCalculator_Unittest.R`
 3. Run the script named `run_tests.R`